bennymi/ato-ui/src/docs/tokens/border.md

 # Border Tokens

+## Border Radius

+Please do not use Tailwind classes like `rounded-lg | rounded-xl` and so on in your application, and instead use the variables that you set up in your theme.
+This means that it will be easier for you to make changes down the road and assure a consistent look & feel across your entire application.

+### rounded-btn

+`rounded-btn` can be used for buttons and elements that should look similar to buttons.
+The available [button classes](/docs/unocss/buttons) automatically already use this token.

+### rounded-container

+`rounded-container` can be used for any containers, such as form containers, hero containers, cards, etc. This class is also already used in a few of Ato-UI's available shortcuts.

 ## Light & Dark Mode

 `border-{color}-{shade1}/{opacity1}-{shade2}/{opacity2}`: Sets the border color with shades 1 and 2 for light and dark mode respectively.
 The opacities are optional.